Lapin0t/phd-manuscript/main/03_substitution.typ

 #let ecx = de(cop("ECtx"))

-Substitution monoids have neatly been generalized to abstract scopes, but for the purpose of modelling OGS, a part of the theory of substitution is still missing.
+Substitution monoids have neatly been generalized to abstract scopes, but for the purpose of modeling OGS, a part of the theory of substitution is still missing.
 As explained in the introductory chapter #peio[ref précise?], in OGS we will typically see#yann[refer to?
 Manipulate?] other syntactic constructs such as _values_, _evaluation contexts_ and evaluator _configurations_.